Best Hiking Shirts for Hiking & Backpacking 2026

 Bug Resistance

-If you are conscious about your impact on the environment, then you might want to choose a shirt made from either recycled materials or renewable natural fibers.
-You can also keep an eye out for whether the shirt is certified by Fair Trade.
-Also, keep in mind that organic cotton might sound good but is generally produced in areas that suffer from water shortages and organic cotton needs a lot of water during production.
-So beware of organic and do your research before purchasing.
+If you are conscious of your impact, look for shirts made from recycled synthetics or renewable natural fibers, and keep an eye out for Fair Trade certification.
+One word of warning: organic cotton sounds good but is generally grown in regions that already suffer water shortages, and it needs a lot of water to produce.
+So be wary of the organic label and do your research before buying.

 Washing and Care